Wisconsin River: Formation of the river

 The modern Wisconsin River was formed in several stages.
 Most recent was the northernmost segment of the river, from the source to around modern Merrill.
 During the last ice age an ice sheet crept down from Canada, and a section called the Wisconsin Valley Lobe bulged down the valley that would become the Wisconsin River to near Merrill.
 As the climate warmed and that ice sheet receded about 14,000 years ago, meltwater drained down the valley, eventually cutting a course similar to the modern river.

 The next segment, from Merrill to around Wisconsin Rapids, was probably formed as earlier glaciers retreated, hundreds of thousands of years ago.
 Like the northern segment, the bedrock beneath is pre-Cambrian igneous and metamorphic rock - hard-to-erode stuff that produces frequent rapids.

 The next segment, from Wisconsin Rapids to the Baraboo Hills, flows through a sand plain.
 Though the last ice sheet stopped around Merrill, another lobe of the ice sheet to the east reached far to the south, butting up against the east end of the Baraboo Hills.
 With drainage blocked, water backed up north of the hills, forming Glacial Lake Wisconsin, which reached from modern Baraboo north to Wisconsin Rapids.
 As the ice sheet receded, meltwater carried sand and silt ground by the glacier into the lake, where the water slowed and its sediment settled to form a fairly flat lake bed.
 When warming began to melt back the ice against the Baraboo Hills, about 18,000 years ago, the flowing water quickly opened the gap and poured through, carving the Wisconsin Dells and cutting the start of the river's channel through the sand plain.
 Subsequent erosion has further cut that channel through the flat plain.

 Dells of the Wisconsin River, 2014.

 The lower, westward-flowing portion of the river, between the Baraboo Hills and the Mississippi, is probably the oldest section.
 Passing through the Driftless Area, it was never covered by a glacier.
 The western, lower end of the river is narrower than its upstream valley, leading to the suggestion that an ancestor river once flowed east through this segment.

 Wildlife

 The Wisconsin River contains many fish common in Wisconsin, including walleye, sauger, saugeye, Northern pike, muskies, smallmouth bass, largemouth bass, channel catfish, flathead catfish, sturgeon and panfish.

+Many other animals live at the Wisconsin River watershed, including bald eagles, beavers, and many other species of mammals, reptiles, and amphibians.